Salt Gear

 Would Licking A Himalayan Salt Lamp Taste Salty?

-The salt in the lamp is not toxic to dogs, and the lamp itself does not pose a significant risk to dogs if it is licked.
-However, it is generally not recommended for dogs to lick or chew on any type of foreign object, as there is a risk of choking or other injuries.
+The salt in the lamp is not toxic to pets anymore than it is toxic for humans, The lamp itself does not pose a significant risk to pets if it is licked.
+However, it is generally not recommended for pets to lick or chew on salt products of any kind.

 Can I Use The Salt From My Himalayan Salt Lamp In Food?

 It is not recommended to use the salt from a Himalayan salt lamp in food since the salt is not treated or processed in any way.
-Due to not being processed as a food item, it likely has contaminants from the air, such as dust or pollutants, which could affect its purity and safety for use in food.
+Due to not being processed as a food item, it is possible that it has contaminants from the air, such as dust or pollutants, which could affect its purity and safety for use in food.

 Additionally, the salt from a Himalayan salt lamp may have absorbed moisture from the air, which could make it less suitable for use as a seasoning.
 Moist salt may clump together and may not be as effective in seasoning food as dry salt.